eddow/otheca/README.md

 - `server/app.js` that contains all the server code to be executed by `node.js`.
 - `client/vendor.js` that is used by the browser and that contains all the `npm` libraries used by the application
 - `client/app.js` is the source-code from `src/client` and `src/common`

+Here, all the files and the templates are "compiled" and bundled in `client/app.js`.

 #### [`element-ui`](http://element.eleme.io/#/en-US/component/installation)
 This is a workstation web-application UI that is simply used here without implication on the global structure